 Your hair should return to its normal thickness in approximately 6 to 12 months after delivery.
 Still, your hair may not return to its original texture pre-pregnancy.
 However, if you suspect that your hair is continuing to shed excessively beyond this time, check with your dermatologist or health care professional immediately.
 This may indicate another internal problem such as stress or nutritional deficiency of Vitamins A, B Complexes (including Biotin and Folic Acid), C, D, E, copper, iodine, iron, selenium, silica, and zinc, but an accurate review of your medical condition is needed for effective treatment.

 If you are struggling with hair loss after pregnancy, this might be a good time to begin taking a hair supplement.
-The best supplements for your hair should do more than just provide nutrition for hair.
-They should also be targeting a variety of the triggers and causes of hair loss, which may be stress, hormonal triggers, inflammation and free radicals.
+The best supplements for your hair should provide nutrition for hair as well as target a variety of the triggers and causes of poor hair health, which may be stress, hormonal triggers and free radicals.
 For example, certain supplements may contain necessary vitamins and minerals needed to strengthen hair and for healthy hair growth, some may contain ancient botanicals and herbal ingredients that have been known and used for generations to provide specific health benefits, and others may contain a mixture of both.
 We recommend that you educate yourself about those available options and how a multi-ingredient supplement can be a benefit to healthy hair growth.

 - American Pregnancy Association: http://americanpregnancy.org/pregnancy-health/hair-loss-during-pregnancy/